Carter Doctrine: Background

 The Persian Gulf region was first proclaimed to be of national interest to the United States during World War II.
 Petroleum is centrally important to modern armies.
-The United States, the world's leading oil producer at the time, supplied most of the oil for the Allied armies.
-Many American strategists were concerned that the war would dangerously reduce the US's oil supply and so they sought to establish good relations with Saudi Arabia, a kingdom with large oil reserves.
-On February 16, 1943, US President Franklin Roosevelt said, "the defense of Saudi Arabia is vital to the defense of the United States."
+The U.S., the world's leading oil producer at the time, supplied most of the oil for the Allied armies.
+Many American strategists were concerned that the war would dangerously reduce the country's oil supply and so they sought to establish good relations with Saudi Arabia, a kingdom with large oil reserves.
+On February 16, 1943, U.S. president Franklin D. Roosevelt stated that, "the defense of Saudi Arabia is vital to the defense of the United States."

-On February 14, 1945, while he was returning from the Yalta Conference, Roosevelt met with Saudi Arabian King Ibn Saud on the Great Bitter Lake in the Suez Canal, the first time a US president had visited the Persian Gulf region.
-During Operation Desert Shield in 1990, US Defense Secretary Dick Cheney cited the landmark meeting between Roosevelt and Ibn Saud as one of the justifications for sending troops to protect Saudi Arabia's border.
+On February 14, 1945, while returning from the Yalta Conference, Roosevelt met with Saudi king Ibn Saud on the Great Bitter Lake in the Suez Canal, the first time a U.S. president had visited the Persian Gulf.
+During Operation Desert Shield in 1990, U.S. defense secretary Dick Cheney cited the landmark meeting between Roosevelt and Ibn Saud as one of the justifications for sending troops to protect Saudi Arabia's border.

 In World War II, Britain and the Soviet Union had jointly invaded and partitioned Iran in 1941 which was to end with the conclusion of the war.
 However, Soviet-aligned rebellions, the Azerbaijan People's Government and Republic of Mahabad, created a crisis in the Allied occupation zone, the Iran crisis of 1946, which was one of the first struggles of the Cold War.
 U.S. pressure on the Soviets to withdraw from Iran was one of the first postwar conflicts between the two superpowers.

-The Persian Gulf region was still regarded as an area of vital importance to the US during the Cold War.
+The Persian Gulf was still regarded as an area of vital importance to the U.S. during the Cold War.
 Three Cold War American presidential doctrines (the Truman, Eisenhower, and Nixon Doctrines) played roles in forming the Carter Doctrine.
-The Truman Doctrine, which stated that the US would send military aid to countries threatened by Soviet communism, was used to strengthen both Iran and Saudi Arabia's security.
-In October 1950, President Truman wrote to Ibn Saud that "the United States is interested in the preservation of the independence and territorial integrity of Saudi Arabia.
+The Truman Doctrine, which stated that the U.S. would send military aid to countries threatened by Soviet aggression, was used to strengthen both Iran and Saudi Arabia's security.
+In October 1950, President Harry S. Truman wrote to Ibn Saud that "the United States is interested in the preservation of the independence and territorial integrity of Saudi Arabia.
 No threat to your Kingdom could occur which would not be a matter of immediate concern to the United States."